Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario

 \section{Abstract}

-Semi-Supervised Learning (SSL) leverages both labeled and unlabeled data to improve model performance.
-Traditional SSL methods assume that labeled and unlabeled data share the same label space.
-However, in real-world applications, especially when the labeled training set is small, there may be classes that are missing from the labeled set.
-Existing frameworks aim to either reject all unseen classes (open-set SSL) or to discover unseen classes by partitioning an unlabeled set during training (open-world SSL).
-In our work, we construct a classifier for points from both seen and unseen classes.
-Our approach is based on extending an existing SSL method, such as \flexmatch, by incorporating an additional entropy loss.
-This enhancement allows our method to improve the performance of any existing SSL method in the classification of both seen and unseen classes.
-We demonstrate large improvement gains over state-of-the-art SSL, open-set SSL, and open-world SSL methods, on two benchmark image classification data sets, CIFAR-100 and STL-10.
-The gains are most pronounced when the labeled data is severely limited (1-25 labeled examples per class).
+Semi-Supervised Learning (SSL) is a framework that utilizes both labeled and unlabeled data to enhance model performance.
+Conventional SSL methods operate under the assumption that labeled and unlabeled data share the same label space.
+However, in practical real-world scenarios, especially when the labeled training dataset is limited in size, some classes may be totally absent from the labeled set.
+To address this broader context, we propose a general approach to augment existing SSL methods, enabling them to effectively handle situations where certain classes are missing.
+This is achieved by introducing an additional term into their objective function, which penalizes the KL-divergence between the probability vectors of the true class frequencies and the inferred class frequencies.
+Our experimental results reveal significant improvements in accuracy when compared to state-of-the-art SSL, open-set SSL, and open-world SSL methods.
+We conducted these experiments on two benchmark image classification datasets, CIFAR-100 and STL-10, with the most remarkable improvements observed when the labeled data is severely limited, with only a few labeled examples per class